 5. Follow Through with the Shot

 When you release the string, simply let the string slip through your fingers.
 And once you’ve fired your shot, you need to follow through with it.
-Don’t pull the bow away once you’ve fired the shot as your timing could pull the shot of its target.
+Don’t pull the bow away once you’ve fired the shot, as your timing could pull the shot off its target.
 Hold your concentration and keep your aim till the arrow hits the target.
 This means holding your body position after you release the string – keep your bow arm raised, hold your anchor point, and keep aiming at the target.
 Keep everything still to allow the arrow to fly as straight as possible.

 Follow these 6 top archery tips for beginners.
 Get the perfect stance, keep a relaxed bow grip, maintain a solid anchor point, focus and relax, follow through with the shot, and practise, practise, practise.
 So call us on 01302 868841 to book a game of archery, and by applying these tips, you’ll be one step closer to hitting the bullseye every time.